Baltz12/Mitchell-Baltazar/README.md

-This is the first time I made a test script using protractor I included an image of the test result line 63 I should have use the get attribute (value), but ended up doing somethiing else This file is executable with protractor
+This is the first time I made a test script using protractor I included an image of the test result line 63 I should have use the get attribute (value), but ended up doing somethiing else I was about to store the URL's into a variable but opt not to as i like seeing the url and knowing where am I in my scriptd This file is executable with protractor

 Test 2 is made using C#